kairosity/mp2-tunnel-focus/README.md

 ## iPads & md breakpoints

-- The main task list has a retro border around it on ipad & medium screens as there is sufficient space to accomodate that design choice comfortably.
+- The **main task list** is given a retro border on ipad & medium screens as there is sufficient space to accomodate that design choice comfortably.
 - The task list takes up a smaller % ratio on the page and more of the application is visible at once.
 <p align="center">
   <img src="assets/misc-images/ipad-main.png">
 </p>

-- On the iPad in vertical view the charts still stack over their legend.
+- On the iPad in vertical view the **charts** still stack over their legend.
 <p align="center">
   <img src="assets/misc-images/ipad-charts.png">
 </p>